ykzhang112233/highz-catalogue/README.md

 # Institution:	SHAO - Shanghai Astronomical Observatory, CAS, China
 #		        CSIRO, Australia

+ We generate this catalogue that contains the most comprehensive cross-matching and analysis of radio quasars at redshifts > 3.

 Catalogues used (see /catalogues):
 - xxxx catalogue [1]
 -